bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 The query called `getUserProfile` combines six metrics of the customer profile:

 - total listening events
-- first and the last time a user listened to a song
+- the first and last time a user listened to a song
-- charts with user’s most listened albums, artists and tracks.
+- charts with user's most listened albums, artists and tracks

 Those charts, however, contain only ids and not the names of the corresponding music data.
 You can let Quick resolve those ids with names.
 For that, you use topics containing the mapping from id to names and then reference them in the GraphQL schema.

 ???
-"The GraphQL schema (`schema-user-profile.gql`)"
+"The GraphQL user profile schema (`schema-user-profile.gql`)"
     ```graphql
     type Query {
         getUserProfile(userId: Long!): UserProfile